build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 You have deployed and created a DNS Firewall Rule group, configured a rule to BLOCK matches from a custom domain list, and associated this config with the tutorial Egress VPC.

 - Navigate to the EC2 session and execute the test script.
 You can see that `Resolution of domains in Abused Top Level Domains` is changed from Allowed to Blocked.
 - If some TLDs are still being resolved double-check the values entered in our custom domain list.
-It should contain all these these domain matching patterns (one per line)
+It should contain all these domain matching patterns (one per line)
 - `*.ru *.cn *.xyz *.cyou *.pw *.ws *.gq *.surf *.cf *.ml`

 ![Verify egress-check.sh](/images/2023-08-23_15-21-22.png "Verify using the egress-check.sh script")